mahmed49/pdsnd_github/README.md

 ### Project Title
 Exploring US Bikeshare Data

+### Project goal
+To create an interactive environment where a user chooses and filters the data for analysis

 ### Description
 This program will allow its user to analyze bikeshare data of 3 major cities